 TCEM 362 Economics of Tourism (3 cr.)
-P: TCEM 100 C: ECON E201

-To discuss the economic impact of travel on tourism's various sectors, and the quantitative methods that can be applied to travel forecasting and tourism principles.
-P: TCEM 100 and ECON E201.
+P: TCEM 100 C: ECON E201 To discuss the economic impact of travel on tourism's various sectors, and the quantitative methods that can be applied to travel forecasting and tourism principles.

 TCEM 371 Convention Sales and Service (3 cr.)
-P: TCEM 171

-This course is designed as an in-depth analysis of convention and facility sales and service.
-The course will enable meetings and events from the pre-planning through post event evaluation from the supplies perspective.
-Topics covered include marketing and advertising a facility property, organizing a sales staff, selling to different markets and contract and legal issues.
-P: TCEM 171.
+P: TCEM 171 This course is designed as an in-depth analysis of convention and facility sales and service.
+The course will enable meetings and events from the preplanning through post event evaluation from the supplies perspective.
+Topics include marketing and advertising a facility property, organizing a sales staff, selling to different markets and contract/legal issues.

 TCEM 372 Global Tourism Geography (3 cr.)
 P: TCEM 172 C: GEOG 300 ELEC.
 Analysis of U.S. and world travel destinations, including the exploration of principal geographic features, population centers and attractions, customs and traditions, habits, festivals, and events, as these relate to the hospitality and travel industry.
 The major airline and airport/city codes in North America and overseas are also covered.
-P: TCEM 172 and GEOG 300 ELEC.

 TCEM 377 Exhibit Marketing (3 cr.)
 A successful exhibit can be one of the most powerful sales and marketing tools in any company's arsenal.
 This course is designed to help students through every phase of the endeavor-from the initial planning stage to implementation and post-show follow-up.

 TCEM 382 Popular Travel Trends (3 cr.)
 Development of an understanding of the patterns, principles and management of international travel to popular tourist destinations.

 TCEM 471 International Meeting Planning (3 cr.)
-P: TCEM 171

-The organization and production of international corporate business meetings, seminars, incentive trips and customer events using innovative and cost-effective programs that address changing business needs.
-P: TCEM 171.
+P: TCEM 171 The organization and production of international corporate business meetings, seminars, incentive trips and customer events using innovative and cost-effective programs that address changing business needs.

 TCEM 477 Non Profit Meeting Management (3 cr.)
-P: TCEM 171

-Focuses on basic aspects and skills involved in planning and managing non-profit meeting and conventions.
+P: TCEM 171 Focuses on basic aspects and skills involved in planning and managing non-profit meetings and conventions.
 Examines sequences of events from the conceptual state of the first meeting plan through completion of the event.
-P: TCEM 171.

 TCEM 482 Travel to Exotic Destinations (3 cr.)
 Development of an understanding of the principles, patterns and management of international travel to exotic destinations.

 TCEM 483 Ecotourism (3 cr.)
 Course will introduce students to the history, principles, marketing, planning, and management of ecotourism activities and development which promotes environmental awareness and adds economic benefits.